E3D E3D v6 Extra Nozzle - Hardened Steel - 1.75mm x 0.25mm

-E3D has improved their stainless steel nozzles to be more wear resistant than ever before!
+E3D offers an excellent selection of 3D printer nozzles, and these hardened steel units are a must have!
 They've post-processed their steel nozzles with a combination of thermal and chemical treatments to keep you printing in carbon fiber, metal, and other abrasive filaments without fear of wear and tear.

 These E3D nozzles are available in all of the sizes that E3D offers in brass: 0.25, 0.30, 0.35, 0.40, 0.50, 0.60, and 0.80mm.
 Try one of each today and customize every print!